 Studying darbuka here means more than a weekly class.
 You become part of a worldwide community of dedicated students — from twenty-five countries and counting — with a calendar of shared events that runs alongside the regular curriculum, and a private Community Portal where every lesson is archived with notation, demonstration videos, and progress tracking.

-The Conservatory hosts an ongoing Masterclass Series with guest masters from the global percussion world (over the years we've welcomed Glen Velez, Zohar Fresco, Aleix Tobias, Pedram Khavarzamini, and others), and an annual in-person Seminar where students gather to play, eat, and learn side by side.
+The Conservatory hosts an ongoing Masterclass Series with guest masters from the global percussion world, and an annual in-person Seminar where students gather to play, eat, and learn side by side.

 Inside the portal